University of Waterloo Nano Robotics Group: PAMELA

 PAMELA (Pump Actuation Mediated by Excited Light Absorption) is a microfluidic based MEMS which was first developed by the NanoRobotics Group.
 Originally proposed in 2007 by the founding members of the group, its design is to use thrust to manipulate the microrobot through a fluidic medium.
 The propulsion system of the robot is two small pumps made of a photosensitive membrane that will deform and expel fluid when a laser is shone on the membrane.
 The motion of the robot is determined by focusing the laser beam onto an individual pump to turn, or on both pumps simultaneously for forward motion.
 PAMELA is hoped to be an improvement on EMMA because it will have the ability to turn left or right which the current iteration of EMMA currently lacks.

 MICROCOPTER

 MICROCOPTER is being developed with a copter-based propulsion system.
 The robot uses a rotor-shaped magnetic dipole placed in a rapidly revolving magnetic field.
 The rotor will constantly align itself with this magnetic field therefore mimicking a helicopter if the magnetic field can be moved quickly enough.

 Past events

 Waterloo Nanotechnology Conference (WNC)

 UWNRG participated in WNC's poster session in both 2018 and 2019, where they presented their research and current experimental projects.
-In 2019, there was a live demo performed which showed the progress MAYA has made over the past year, which can be seen here.